saltnlight/alx-low_level_programming/0x01-variables_if_else_while/README.md

 5. a program that prints all single digit numbers of base 10 starting from 0
 6. like task5, using putchar
 7. print lowercase alphabet is reverse order
+8. a program that prints all the numbers of base 16 in lowercase